-- General location of transect zones - 2.
-General location of existing and planned major roadways, trails or other transportation modes - 3.
-General location of any primary utility facilities and operations areas - 4.
-General location of any fire or emergency response facilities - 5.
-General location of public school sites - 6.
-OCPS Capacity Enhancement or Mitigation Agreement (prior to adoption) - 7.
-Amount of net developable land area for each transect zone - 8.
-Proposed development program - 9.
-Environmental Land Stewardship Program (ELSP) lands - B. Transportation Analysis: Prior to submittal of an application for an IW PD, a pre-application meeting shall be required with the Transportation Planning Division to determine the methodology required for the traffic study.
-The traffic study shall be submitted in accordance with the deadlines for the associated IW-PD-RP and will evaluate the existing and future conditions of the transportation network in accordance with the agreed upon methodology and will serve as data and analysis for an Innovation Way Transportation Agreement (IW-TA). - C. Environmental Land Stewardship: Identification of the amount and type of land to be dedicated to Orange County to satisfy the requirements of the Environmental Land Stewardship Program, consistent with Ordinance 2010-04, as it may be amended from time to time.
-Data must be based on professionally acceptable standards and analysis and identification of ELSP lands shall be based on the following sources: the Innovation Way Study, Florida Natural Areas Inventory, St. Johns River Water Management District and South Florida Water Management District Databases, Florida Land Use and Cover Classification Systems, Natural Resources Conservation Service, Federal Emergency Management Agency, Florida Fish and Wildlife Conservation Commission Habitat Model Data, and specific site indicators such as topography, vegetation, soils data, floodplain information, and other field observations. - D. Consistency with the Comprehensive Plan: The justification statement should identify relevant Comprehensive Plan policies and explain how the proposed request is consistent with the identified policies.
-Any privately-initiated text amendments related to the application should also be included and explained as part of the justification statement.
-Proposals for privately-initiated text amendments must also include an evaluation of consistency with the Comprehensive Plan.

-- E. Infrastructure and Public Services: Development within Innovation Way is subject to the requirements of Orange County's Concurrency Ordinance and the Capital Improvements Element. - F. Coordinated Development: Although there is separate property ownership within the Innovation Way Overlay, planning for development will occur in a coordinated, comprehensive, and integrated manner.
-The CRP will establish a general guide for connectivity and coordinated development. - G. Community Meetings/Public Participation: A minimum of two community meetings/public workshops shall be held.
+- C. Environmental Land Stewardship: Identification of the amount and type of land to be dedicated to Orange County to satisfy the requirements of the Environmental Land Stewardship Program (Chapter 15, Article XVIII), consistent with Ordinance 2010-04, as it may be amended from time to time.
+Data must be based on professionally acceptable standards and analysis and identification of ELSP lands shall be based on the following sources: the Innovation Way Study, Florida Natural Areas Inventory, St. Johns River Water Management District and South Florida Water Management District Databases, Florida Land Use and Cover Classification Systems, Natural Resources Conservation Service, Federal Emergency Management Agency, Florida Fish and Wildlife Conservation Commission Habitat Model Data, and specific site indicators such as topography, vegetation, soils data, floodplain information, and other field observations. - D. Consistency with the Comprehensive Plan: The justification statement should: - 1) Identify relevant Comprehensive Plan policies - 2) Explain how the proposed request is consistent with the identified policies. - 3) Any privately-initiated text amendments related to the application should also be included and explained as part of the justification statement.
+Proposals for privately-initiated text amendments must also include an evaluation of consistency with the Comprehensive Plan. - E. Infrastructure and Public Services: Development within Innovation Way is subject to the requirements of Orange County's Concurrency Ordinance and the Capital Improvements Element. - F. Coordinated Development: Although there is separate property ownership within the Innovation Way Overlay, planning for development will occur in a coordinated, comprehensive, and integrated manner.
+The Conceptual Regulating Plan will establish a general guide for connectivity and coordinated development. - G. Community Meetings/Public Participation: A minimum of two community meetings/public workshops shall be held.
 All workshops are subject to the County's notification requirements.
 The County maintains the discretion to require additional community meetings/workshops as part of the application review process.

-Future Land Use Map Amendment: The first community meeting is intended to provide an overview of the proposed change and to present the proposed development program and CRP and receive feedback from residents and property owners.
+Future Land Use Map Amendment: The first community meeting is intended to provide an overview of the proposed change and to present the proposed development program and Conceptual Regulating Plan and receive feedback from residents and property owners.

-Rezoning/Planned Development Regulating Plan: The purpose of the second community meeting is to present the IW PD-RP which should incorporate and acknowledge the community input received on the CRP.
+Rezoning/Planned Development Regulating Plan: The purpose of the second community meeting is to present the IW PD-RP which should incorporate and acknowledge the community input received on the Conceptual Regulating Plan.